-The range of visually stimulating and technologically aspirational concept cars from Lexus has grown to encompass 16 vehicles covering almost every market segment.
+The range of visually stimulating and technologically aspirational concept cars has grown to encompass 16 vehicles covering almost every market segment.
 Which segment or niche has the new concept car been designed to fill?
-Return to the blog on 25 October and all will be revealed.
+Return to the blog on 15 January and all will be revealed.

 Lexus LF-S: bringing the future home